 Commonplace Brick

 After delays of some years, Brick now will include my commonplace book.
 Naturally, it will be updated.
-A little set from a decade ago can be seen here.
+My previous set from 1999 can be seen at “Here’s Everything I Know So Far.”

 Writing in Particular